 Relations between the former couple have always been perfectly pleasant and Allegra has not once had a bad word to say about the PM, even telling the London Evening Standard in 2012: "He's a better ex than he was a husband".

-Just twelve days after he divorced Allegra in 1993, Johnson married Marina Wheeler, a successful barrister whom he has known for decades.
+Just 12 days after he divorced Allegra in 1993, Johnson married Marina Wheeler, a successful barrister whom he has known for decades.

 And just five weeks later, the couple's first child was born.
 They now have four children, Lara, Milo, Cassia and Theodore.

-After 25 years of marriage, it was revealed last September that the couple had separated "several months ago" and intended to divorce.
+After 25 years of marriage, it was revealed in September 2018 that the couple had separated "several months ago" and intended to divorce.

 "We decided it was in our best interests to separate," the couple said in a joint statement.